-As some of you know I dived into the Keto Diet this year to learn “hands-on” what the hype is all about:
+As some of you know I dived into the Keto Diet in 2018 to learn “hands-on” what the hype is all about!

 Let me sum it up before boring you with some opinions:

 If you’re not 100% serious about doing it scientifically correct – that must include your personal medical/physical data – and just “sorta” follow some of the trends you like on the internet (or a cool your gym buddy tells ya) – you will do damage to your system and NOT gain any benefits from your experience.
 Keto done wrong is actually super dangerous!

 You cannot just “do Keto” and not exercise… You’re eating healthy, that’s good, but you will NOT achieve beneficial ketonic state; never!

 In my research (I’m still working on it) I have come across internet chefs claiming to be Keto-Gurus while promoting recipes where they include apple cider & Thai spiced Almonds… while claiming they have no calories or they promote “fat burning” – really?
 You are either trying to loose weight or convert fat into energy: make up your mind!